learn-co-students/ruby-project-guidelines-seattle-web-012720/README.md

 View orders by status, or by assigned driver
 View individual orders with details
 Create orders
-Updte order status, driver, or delivery instructions Delete an order
+Update order status, driver, or delivery instructions Delete an order

 ##Installation